-Most prostate cancers need supplies of the male hormone testosterone to grow.
-Testosterone is an androgen (hormone) produced by the testes and adrenal glands.
-The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
-Anti-androgen medications (also called nonsteroidal anti-androgens) work by blocking testosterone receptors on the prostate cells, and therefore preventing testosterone from attaching to the receptors on the surface of the prostate cancer cells.
+Most prostate cancers need the male hormone testosterone to grow.
+Testosterone is an androgen (type of hormone) produced by the testes and adrenal glands.
+Anti-androgen therapies work by blocking an enzyme necessary for the production of testosterone.
 Without testosterone, the cancer cells may either grow more slowly, or stop growing altogether.

 How to Take Enzalutamide

-Enzalutamide is given as a capsule, taken once a day, preferably at the same time each day.
-Take the capsule whole.
-Do not break, open, dissolve or chew them.
+Enzalutamide is given as a capsule taken once a day, preferably at the same time each day, with or without food.
+Take the capsules whole.
+Do not break, open, or chew them.

 If you miss a dose at your regular dose time, take it as soon as you remember that day.
 If you miss your daily dose, take the prescribed dose at your regular time the next day.
 Do not take 2 doses at once to make up for a missed dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: grapefruit, grapefruit juice, dexamethasone, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
+These include:rifampin, carbamezapine, gemfibrozil, phenobarbital, phenytoin, rifampin, ritonavir, St John’s wort, midazolam and warfarin.
+If you continue to take warfarin your INR will be closely monitored.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling